tgbot-collection/SearchGram/Docker.md

 # 6. (optional)setup sync id

-If you would like to sync all the chat history for any user, group or channel, you can configure sync id.
+To synchronize the chat history for a user, group, or channel, you can configure the sync ID.

+This allows you to specify which chats you want to sync the history for.

-First thing you need is obtaining chat peer, it could be integer or username.
-Use https://t.me/blog_update_bot to get what you want.
+The first step in configuring the sync ID is to obtain the chat peer, which can be either an integer or a username.

-Secondly, you'll have to manually edit `sync.ini` **Please use username as much as possible.
+You can obtain the chat peer by using https://t.me/blog_update_bot.

+Next, you will need to manually edit the sync.ini file.
+**It is recommended to use usernames whenever possible when configuring the sync ID.
-If you want to use user_id, please talk to the person immediately after starting `client.py`.
-You have 30s to do so.**
+If you need to use a user ID instead, it is important to talk to the person immediately after starting `client.py` because you only have 30 seconds to do so.**

 ```ini
 [chat]